andreagrisafi/SALTED/example/Au100-Na_CP2K/README.rst

 5. Run the CP2K calculations using the selected auxiliary basis and print out the training data made of reference RI coefficients and 2-center auxiliary integrals.
 An example of a CP2K input file can be found in :code:`cp2k-inputs/qmmm_RI-print.inp`.

-6. Convert the training data previously generated to SALTED format by running:
+6. Set the generated training data into the :code:`inp.qm.coeffile`: and :code:`inp.qm.ovlpfile` variables and convert them to SALTED format by running:

    :code:`python3 -m salted.cp2k.cp2k2salted`